prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 - Q/A & pop quiz questions
 - Discussion of Week 2 hybrid notes and videos
 - Recap of Week 2 notes and videos
+  - Graphic fundamental
-  - Graphic fundamental: Raster and vector graphics
+    - Raster and vector graphics
   - Introduction to Adobe Illustrator (Ai)
+    - The basics
     - Illustrator Artboards
     - Creating, selecting, and editing shapes and strokes
     - Colour of fill and stroke
 - Go over TO-DOs section

 ```